DeepDoge/master-ts-rpc/README.md

 # Why master-rpc?

 I have been building RPCs way before tRPC became popular.<br/>
-While I believe tRPC is the right direction, because I believe RPC is the right direction, I still think tRPC is way too complex.<br/>
+While I believe tRPC is the right direction, because I believe RPC is the right direction, I still think tRPC is way too complex and over-engineered.<br/>
 Because you probably just wanna run functions from the server, on client, like they are on the client.<br/>
 tRPC has stuff like `query`, `mutate`, but all you actually need is, `await rpc.myFunction(foo, bar)`.<br/>
 So I just made my own simple RPC module for it.<br/>